tenjava-2014/instipod-t3/README.md

 ```
 debug: false
 ```
-This is a boolean entry mosting for me (the plugin author) to show plugin debugging message.
+This is a boolean entry mostly for me (the plugin author) to show plugin debugging message.
 You are free to enable this and view the extra messages too, however, it does generate quite a bit of output.

 ```
 log_events: true